etrainor/vsCode-tips-tricks/docs/TERMINAL.md

 # Terminal Tips and Tricks

+### Tab to Auto Complete
+Just like in vs code you can tab to auto complete file names (to prevent spelling mistakes) and sometimes with branches (depending on your computer and settings).

 ### Change the color theme
 Terminal > Preferences.
 You will see a list of available color themes (or you can create your own).